open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 *Dates and summary details, links to all procurement documents, final feasibility study, including land acquisition, social, environmental, and rehabilitation related information, reports of independent procurement  auditors (if any).*

-Key dates regarding the procurement process can be provided using the following fields in the ```tender``` section of an OCDS release:
+Key dates regarding the procurement process can be provided using the ```qualification``` and ```tender``` sections of an OCDS release.

+The following information is applicable to processes with a [pre-qualification](https://pppknowledgelab.org/glossary#Pre-qualification) stage:

+* The ```qualification/tenderPeriod``` field can be used provide the period during which the qualification process is open for submissions, ```qualification/tenderPeriod/endDate``` should contain the closing date for qualification submissions.
+* The ```qualification/enquiryPeriod```field can be used to provide the period during which enquiries regarding the qualification process may be made and answered.
+* The ```qualification/awardPeriod``` field can be used to provide the period during which the shortlist of qualified suppliers is expected to be selected.

+The following information is applicable to all processes:

-* The ```tenderPeriod``` field can be used to provide the period during which the tender is open for submissions, ```tenderPeriod.endDate``` should contain the closing date for tender submissions.
+* The ```tender/tenderPeriod``` field can be used to provide the period during which the tender is open for submissions, ```tenderPeriod.endDate``` should contain the closing date for tender submissions.
-* The ```enquiryPeriod```field can be used to provide the period during which enquiries may be made and answered.
+* The ```tender/enquiryPeriod```field can be used to provide the period during which enquiries may be made and answered.
-* The ```awardPeriod``` field can be used to provide the period during which an award is expected to be made.
+* The ```tender/awardPeriod``` field can be used to provide the period during which an award is expected to be made.
-* The ```contractPeriod``` field can be used to provide the expected start and end dates for the contract.
+* The ```tender/contractPeriod``` field can be used to provide the expected start and end dates for the contract.

-(TODO: Add guidance on processes with multiple enquiry periods [github issue](https://github.com/open-contracting/public-private-partnerships/issues/10))
+#### Multiple enquiry periods

+Some PPP procurement processes have more than one enquiry period during the tender stage of the procurement.
+In such cases:

+* The ```tender/enquiryPeriod``` field should be used to provide the **next** period during which enquiries may be made and answered, if there are no further enquiry periods scheduled the field should be used to provide the **most recent** period during which enquiries may be made and answered.
+Where an OCDS release is published during an enquiry period the ```tender/enquiryPeriod``` field should be used to provide the start and end dates of the **current** enquiry period.
+* The ```tender/milestones``` block should be used to provide details of any subsequent enquiry periods beyond the next period during which enquiries may be made and answered.

+The above guidance should be followed for processes with multiple enquiry periods during the pre-qualification stage of the procurement, in such cases the same approach should be applied to the equivalent fields from the ```qualification``` section of an OCDS release.

 (TODO: Add guidance on other fields in tender (e.g. submission method) also add guidance on using documents block for final feasibility study etc.)